netdata/netdata/docs/contributing/style-guide.md

 Click on the **Sign in** button.
 ```

-> Whenever possible, avoid using directional language to orient readers, because not every reader can use instructions
+> ⚠️ Avoid using directional language to orient readers, because not every reader can use instructions like "look at the
-> like "look at the top-left corner" to find their way around an interface.
+> top-left corner" to find their way around an interface.

 If you feel that you must use directional language, perhaps use an [image](#images) (with proper alt text) instead.

 We're also working to establish standards for how we refer to certain elements of the Netdata's web interface.
+We'll
-We'll include that in this style guide as soon as it's complete.
+include that in this style guide as soon as it's complete.

 ### Language-specific syntax highlighting in code blocks

-Our documentation uses the [Highlight
+Our documentation site at [learn.netdata.cloud]() uses
-extension](https://facelessuser.github.io/pymdown-extensions/extensions/highlight/) for syntax highlighting.
-Highlight
+[Prism](https://v2.docusaurus.io/docs/markdown-features#syntax-highlighting) for syntax highlighting.
+Netdata
-is fully compatible with [Pygments](http://pygments.org/), allowing you to highlight the syntax within code blocks in a
-number of interesting ways.

-For a full list of languages, see [Pygment's supported languages](http://pygments.org/languages/).
-Netdata documentation
-will use the following for the most part: `c`, `python`, `js`, `shell`, `markdown`, `bash`, `css`, `html`, and `go`.
-If
+documentation will use the following for the most part: `c`, `python`, `js`, `shell`, `markdown`, `bash`, `css`, `html`,
-no language is specified, the Highlight extension doesn't apply syntax highlighting.
+and `go`.
+If no language is specified, Prism tries to guess the language based on its content.

 Include the language directly after the three backticks (```` ``` ````) that start the code block.
 For highlighting C
 code, for example: